cfv1984/modern-webpack-starter-project/README.md

-# Modern webpack starter project
+![Amazing webpack starter project][1]

+# A frontend starter that does not suck that much

 Tired of alternatives I went on and built a simple webpack starter project that can be used to develop practically any frontend